 We know items like toilet paper, Clorox, and hand sanitizer are in high demand.
 Advertise that you are limiting customers to buying only two bulk items at a time.
 This assures customers that you likely have the item in stock, and they are more likely to come in.
 It reflects positively on your image, as well.
 It shows you care more about serving more people, not only in selling the items quickly.
 It is also more profitable to sell to a greater number of people than to sell to an individual.
 This is because people are also liable to make additional purchases while in-store.

 Non-essential retail, take note.
 Even when the economy reopens, many people may still feel uncomfortable about shopping in general.
 This is especially true for conjoined stores in shopping malls.
 Advertise what efforts you will be taking to limit the spread of coronavirus, even after the economy reopens.
 Clean surfaces regularly and post online what methods you’re using to keep customers safe.

 Offer “slow-the-spread” discounts for anyone wearing a face mask and gloves in-store.
-The discount itself is not the main drive for customers, though.
+The discount itself is not the main driver for customers, though.
 It is a signal to those who see your posts or ads online that your customers will probably be wearing a mask and gloves.
 This will help alleviate some fears for those thinking of returning once you open your doors.

 Think about what frequent customers may be missing from your store being closed.
 Sure, many customers may buy products online.
 Yet brick-and-mortar will always offer some benefit that Amazon can’t match.